Vantaa: Demographics

-Population

 The city of Vantaa has inhabitants, making it the most populous municipality in Finland.
 The city of Vantaa is part of the Helsinki metropolitan area, which is the largest urban area in Finland with inhabitants.
 The city of Vantaa is home to 4% of Finland's population.
-29.2% of the population has a foreign background, which is three times higher than the national average.
+30.6% of the population has a foreign background, which is three times higher than the national average.

 In 2017, 69% of people aged 15 and over in Vantaa had completed higher education, meaning that 31% of the population had completed primary education at most.
 38% had completed upper secondary education.
 Of the population with tertiary education (31%), 9% had the lowest degree, 12% had a lower degree and 9% had a higher degree.

 The average income in Vantaa is lower than elsewhere in the Helsinki Metropolitan Area, but still higher than in the rest of Finland.
 On the other hand, housing in Vantaa is on average cheaper than in Helsinki and Espoo.
 Income levels in Vantaa vary widely due to differences between suburbs and single-family areas.
 On average, women in Vantaa earn about 71% of men's income, which is slightly higher than the Finnish average (69%).
 Many families with children live in Vantaa, accounting for about 55% of all households.
 Women make up 50.2% of the population of Vantaa.